oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-configuration-compliance-management/em-configuration-compliance-management.md

   You can see the differences in the Initialization Parameters between the two targets.

-  Under the target compared column, you will see few icons.
+  Under the target compared column, you will see a few icons.
 The icons that appear in the view are mostly intuitive:

-    - Equal sign means parameter properties are same across the reference and target compared
+  - Equal sign means parameter properties are the same across the reference and target compared
   - Not equal sign indicates parameter properties are different across the reference and target compared
-    - A red box with 1 (left only) means that the comparison did not find a matching item to compare, this means 2nd target doesn’t have property configured to compare
+  - A red box with 1 (left only) means that the comparison did not find a matching item to compare, this means 2nd target doesn’t have a property configured to compare
   - A red box 2 (right only) means that the comparison did not find a matching item to compare to the second configuration

   ![](images/Em_Comp_Conf_Drift_Mgmt_Compared_Image_11.png " ")

-14. Now, let us go to Comparison and Drift Management dashboard page for further analysis of results
+14. Now, let us go to the Comparison and Drift Management dashboard page for further analysis of the results.

   ![](images/Em_Comp_Conf_Drift_Mgmt_Compared_Image_12.png " ")

-15. In the dashboard page, donut chart for Comparison Overview gives you the summary result.
+15. On the dashboard page, the donut chart for Comparison Overview gives you the summary result.
 Click on the **donut chart** to analyze one-time comparison result details.

   ![](images/Em_Comp_Conf_Drift_Mgmt_Dashboard_Image_13.png " ")

-  You should see the comparison definition you created in this page.
+  You should see the comparison definition you created on this page.

   ![](images/Em_Comp_Conf_Drift_Mgmt_Dashboard_Image_14.png " ")

-16. Export the comparison results into an excel report for offline analysis.
-In the One-Time Comparison Results page, highlight the definition and choose Export Results.
+16. (**Optional**) Export the comparison results into an excel report for offline analysis.
+On the One-Time Comparison Results page, highlight the definition and choose Export Results.
 You can choose the specific results to export.

   ![](images/Em_Comp_Conf_Drift_Mgmt_Dashboard_Image_15.png " ")

   After Exporting, Click **Cancel** to exit

-17. Exported results in excel for offline analysis looks like: (**OPTIONAL**)
+17. (**Optional**) Exported results in excel for offline analysis looks like:

   ![](images/Em_Comp_Conf_Drift_Mgmt_one_time_comparison_Report_Image_15.png " ")